winglang/wing/docs/contributing/999-rfcs/2023-10-01-workloads.md

-Once we have support for containerized workloads, it should be possible to implement this resource by synthesizing a Node.js docker image with the inflight closure code and a small wrapper (which invokes the start/stop callbacks), and deploy it as a container.
+Once we have support for containerized workloads, it should be possible to implement this resource by synthesizing a Node.js docker image with the inflight closure code and a small wrapper (which invokes the start/stop callbacks), and pass it this image to the container workload resource.
 Technically we would be able to remove the simulator implementation at that moment, because the simulator implementation of the container should be sufficient.

 This will also allow us to extend the `cloud.Service` API and support the various container capabilities such as exposing ports and adding API routes.